 The sports broadcasting industry has maintained itself by providing thirsty sports fans with the information they seek to quench it.
-As the industry evolves, fans want more than just water to attack their thirst; they want something with a little more flavour.
+As the industry evolves, fans want more than just water to attack their thirst; they want something with a little more flavor.

 Tim Micallef is at the forefront of Canadian broadcasters who are supplying their audience with Gatorade to give them that extra kick.
 The co-anchor of The Score Tonight is a true Canadian success story.
 He debuted at The Score as an intern and has ascended to the role of prime time anchor.